apache/spark/README.md

 can be used in Airflow 1.10 as separately installable packages, with the constraint that those packages can only be used in python3.6+ environment.

+### Installing Airflow 2.0 operators in Airflow 1.10

 We released backport packages that can be installed for older Airflow versions.
 Those backport packages are going to be released more frequently that main Airflow 1.10.& releases.